usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 }
 ```

-JSON is a language-independent data-interchange format that is easy for humans to read and write.
-There are code and functions readily available in C, C++, C\#, Java, JavaScript, MATLAB, Perl, and Python for parsing and generating JSON.
-It is a lightweight alternative to XML, commonly used to transmit data between server and browser applications.
+(Note: JSON is a language-independent data-interchange format that is
+easy for humans to read and write.
+There are code and functions readily
+available in C, C++, C\#, Java, JavaScript, MATLAB, Perl, and Python
+for parsing and generating JSON.
+It is a lightweight alternative to XML,
+commonly used to transmit data between server and browser applications.)

 # 3. JSON Message Descriptions

-The data fields in the JSON message descriptions below are required fields.
-If an attribute is not relevant to the sensor implementation, then the value is set to NaN or "NaN".
-Each message (in general) will begin with a header comprised of attribute-value pairs in ASCII characters.
+The data fields in the JSON message descriptions below are required
+fields.
+If an attribute is not relevant to the sensor implementation,
+then the value is set to NaN or "NaN".
+Each message (in general)
+will begin with a header comprised of attribute-value pairs in ASCII
+characters.
 The first five fields are the same for all messages; they are:

 1. Ver = Schema/data transfer version with the major.minor.revision syntax `string`
 2. Type = Type of JSON message (“Sys”| ”Loc”| “Data”|"Event") `string of URL unreserved characters`